michudud/Ludo/README.md

   - hard - algorithm will try to choose the best possible move
 - possibility to roll the dice and check available moves
 - move pawns around board
+- continue or restart game after one of the players win

 RULES